...

 Erickson Theatre 1425 Harvard Ave, Seattle, WA 98122

-A dynamic new in-the-round staging offers an up-close view as Regina Hubbard deceives, coerces, and manipulates her way into receiving her inheritance in this Southern Gothic drama.
+A dynamic new in-the-round staging offers an up-close view as Regina Giddens deceives, coerces, and manipulates her way into receiving her inheritance in this Southern Gothic drama.
 Have a devilishly good time with select 21+ table seating, complete with cocktail service and southern-themed drink offerings.
 This 1939 play and Academy Award nominated film is reimagined as a high-stakes spectacle: from a sexy cocktail party to a winner-takes-all cage match, audiences will be thrust into the action from the electrifying first moment to the play’s devastating final bow.

 Intiman and The Feast are thrilled to work together again after co-producing The Sign in Sidney Brustein’s Window in 2023, and Orpheus Descending in 2015.